 1. Selection for interview

-Invitations to interview will be sent to approximately 200 applicants based on GAMSAT + GPA Score (50:50) with additional weighting for:
+Invitations to interview will be sent to up to 200 applicants based on GAMSAT + GPA Score (50:50) with additional weighting for:

 Rural / regional residency